-For example, if you choose Cloudflare CDN, then you need to change your nameserver value provided by Cloudflare to start using Cloudflare.
+For example, suppose you choose Cloudflare CDN.
+In that case, you need to change your nameserver value provided by Cloudflare to start using Cloudflare.

 We have a massive list of 30 recommended best Cloudflare settings to boost your website performance and security.